Editor’s Note: This is the fourth in a series of articles about the people who helped pioneer, promulgate and popularize the game of golf.

 The number of public and private golf courses in the U.S. grew from fewer than 750 before 1913 to nearly 6,000 by 1930.
 Several notable golf architects burnished their reputations during these heydays, including Charles Blair Macdonald, Alister MacKenzie, H.S.
 “Harry” Colt, Seth Raynor, George C. Thomas, Willie Watson, A.W.
 Tillinghast, and Donald Ross.

 It’s arguable whether MacKenzie or Ross, a Brit and Scotsman, respectively, was more influential and “pioneering” in their fields, as each made an indelible mark.
 Before relocating to the U.S., Ross served as an apprentice under Old Tom Morris at St. Andrews.
-The Dornoch native was responsible for designing or redesigning approximately 400 courses in the U.S., including such illustrious layouts as Pinehurst No. 2, East Lake (Bobby Jones’s home course), Seminole and Oakland Hills, along with many public and municipal venues, most located east of the Continental Divide.
+The Dornoch native was responsible for designing or redesigning approximately 400 courses in the U.S., including such illustrious layouts as Pinehurst No. 2, East Lake (Bobby Jones’s home course), Seminole and Oakland Hills, along with many public and municipal venues, mostly located east of the Continental Divide.

 Ross exhibited a flair for routing golf holes over their natural sites, usually with a minimum of earthmoving.
 He was a founding member and the first president of the American Society of Golf Course Architects, and in 1977 was admitted posthumously (Ross died in 1948 at Pinehurst) to the World Golf Hall of Fame.
 The Donald Ross Society is based in West Hartford, Conn.